 - Home – In the privacy of your own home, you set your own rules.
 Unlike tobacco it won’t stain fixtures and fittings and the smell doesn’t linger too long, so if you fancy an evening blowing clouds, feel free!
 If you have guests coming round, it’s only polite to air the room out before they arrive and make sure they’re ok with you vaping in front of them.
 Remember, plenty of people still don’t know exactly what vaping is or how it works, so set them at ease.

-- Driving – The UK recently passed a law banning smoking in cars.
-This doesn’t apply to vaping yet, but serves as a warning.
+- Driving – The UK passed a law banning smoking in cars.
+Though vaping while driving is technically still legal, vapers could receive nine points on their license, fines up to £2,500 or disqualification.
 A car filled with thick vapour impairs visibility, making you a danger to everyone on the road.
 Another safety risk is the faint residue left on the windscreen when using high VG fluid.
-Overall, it’s recommended to avoid vaping while driving or as a passenger, but if you must stick to PG-based juice, and have a window open to help the mist escape.
+Overall, it’s recommended to avoid vaping while driving or as a passenger to prevent confrontation with law enforcement.

 - Outside – If you’re out hiking in the country with only sheep and the clear blue sky for company, then vape away!
 If however, you’re walking down a busy street or queuing for a taxi then you need to be aware of the people around you.
 That blueberry coffee blend might be the tastiest juice you’ve ever tried, but the general public doesn’t want to smell your second-hand vapour – it’s not a million miles away from being burped at.
 Be conscientious, consider taking a few steps so the wind doesn’t blow it into people